Setting Captives Free: Racism and God’s Liberating Grace

 Hovering in the background were the Society of Jesus’ invitations to conversion that are encapsulated in the Universal Apostolic Preferences.
 [1] (UAPs).
 The UAPs encourage Jesuits and their colleagues “to experience secular society as a sign of the times” [2] and to walk with “those whose dignity has been violated, in a mission of reconciliation and justice” [3].
 The Setting Captives Free retreat incorporates these UAPs while drawing from a 450-year-old tradition of pointing a way to God through discernment and the Spiritual Exercises of St. Ignatius.
 [4]

 Retreatants are asked to commit 30 minutes of prayer each day for five weeks of the six-week retreat.
-A communal Opening Session will take place on zoom on Sunday, February 11, 1:00pm to 2:30pm.
 Small groups (4-6 individuals) will meet weekly for 90 minutes on zoom with two experienced co-facilitators.
 Each group will be composed of individuals from a specific racial group, e.g., those who identify as BIPOC will be in one group, those who identify as white will be in another group.
 We will not have mixed racial groups.

 Drawn from the Spiritual Exercises of St. Ignatius Loyola, the retreat is designed to invite the retreatant to ask for the graces of God’s unconditional love, God’s revelation of the retreatant’s complicity with systemic racism, humility and contrition for the retreatant’s participation in harmful social structures that support racism, and God’s ongoing transformation and liberation of the retreatant as an enabler of racism.